 Advanced Metrics

-Expected Points Added in College Football
+What is Expected Points Added (EPA) in college football?

 EPA